Convex fair partitions into an arbitrary number of pieces: Appendix: Difficulty of equalizing two arbitrary functions

 In this section we point out some essential difficulties in the attempt to generalize our technique to the case when we need to equalize at least two arbitrary continuous functions of convex parts.
 We thank Sergey Melikhov for sharing with us his ideas that developed into the argument of this section.

-Assume we have a convex body $K\subset\mathbb R^3$ and want to partition it into $m=2p^s$ ($p$ is an odd prime) convex parts with equal volumes, and equal values of two other continuous in Hausdorff metric functions $F_1, F_2$ of the parts.
+Assume that we have a convex body $K\subset\mathbb R^3$ and want to partition it into $m=2p^s$ ($p$ is an odd prime) convex parts with equal volumes, and equal values of two other functions $F_1, F_2$ of the parts continuous in Hausdorff metric.
 We would naturally start by partitioning $K$ into two parts of equal volume; such partitions are parametrized by the normal of the oriented partitioning plane, that is by the sphere $S^2$.
-Then in the part of $K$ the normal points to, we would apply the Blagojevi\'c--Ziegler result for $m=p^s$ to have a nonzero modulo $p$ number of solutions for this half of the problem.
+Then in the part of $K$ the normal vector points to, we would apply the Blagojevi\'c--Ziegler argument with a polyhedral configuration space for $m=p^s$ to have a number of solutions for this half of the problem not divisible by $p$.
 Looking at the possible pairs of common values of $F_1,F_2$ we would obtain, as in the proof of the main result of this paper, a multivalued function $S^2\to \mathbb R^2$, whose graph in $S^2\times \mathbb R^2$, under certain genericity assumptions, could be viewed as a $2$-dimensional cycle modulo $p$, which we denote by $Z$, homologous modulo $p$ to $k[S^2\times \{(0,0)\}]$ for some $k\neq 0\mod p$.

 The problem would be solved this way if we could prove that under the antipodal map $\sigma : S^2\to S^2$, extended to $S^2\times \mathbb R^2$ by the trivial action of $\sigma$ on $\mathbb R^2$, some point of the support of $Z$ would go to some other point of the support of $Z$.
 But below we build an example of a modulo $p$ cycle $Z$ that satisfies all the assumptions that we know it must satisfy in the problem, but has disjoint $Z$ and $\sigma(Z)$.